ExpressLRS/Docs/docs/hardware/backpack/backpack-tx-setup.md

 Applies to: All TX modules that have a Backpack (this method assumes that the Backpack firmware has been flashed in the past and is functional).

 - Using the ExpressLRS Lua script, navigate to `WiFi Connectivity` and select `Enable Backpack WiFi`.
-- The LUA script will breifly show `Sending`, then return to the WiFi menu.
+- The LUA script will briefly show `Sending`, then return to the WiFi menu.
 - The Backpack WiFi Access Point (or Home WiFi, if you enabled it) will activate.

 !!! info "Home WiFi"